Gekdev/gekdev.github.io/docs/html/basic.md

 	&#9656; GET is better for non-secure data, like query strings in Google
     </div>

-	Notes on POST:
+	Notes on POST
     {: .label .mt-3}
     <div class="code-example" markdown="1">
     **Always use POST if the form data contains sensitive or personal information.

     The POST method does not display the submitted form data in the page address field**

 	&#9656; POST has no size limitations, and can be used to send large amounts of data.